This guide will show you how to manage Audits in Kiuwan Life Cycle.

 Audit Approval Threshold = 75%

-Audit will FAIL.
-Mandatory checkpoint has failed, therefore Audit result is FAIL.
+The audit will FAIL.
+Mandatory checkpoint has failed, therefore the Audit result is FAIL.

 Audit Approval Threshold = 75%

-Audit will FAIL.
-Although mandatory checkpoint is OK, the sum of successful checkpoints (70%) is lower than Audit Approval Threshold (75%).
+The audit will FAIL.
+Although the mandatory checkpoint is OK, the sum of successful checkpoints (70%) is lower than the Audit Approval Threshold (75%).

 Audit Approval Threshold = 75%

-Audit will be OK.
-Mandatory checkpoint is OK and the sum of successful checkpoints (80%) is higher than Audit Approval Threshold (75%).
+The audit will be OK.
+The mandatory checkpoint is OK and the sum of successful checkpoints (80%) is higher than Audit Approval Threshold (75%).

-Only users with "Manage audits" privilege will be allowed to access Audit module.
+Only users with "Manage audits" privilege will be allowed to access the Audit module.

 You will go directly to the audit summary page for the default selected Audit.

 Kiuwan comes with an off-the-shelf Default audit.
-This audit cannot be modified by end users but can be used in any application.
-In fact this is the Audit assigned to any new application in Kiuwan by default.
+This audit cannot be modified by end-users but can be used in any application.
+This is the Audit assigned to any new application in Kiuwan by default.

-Default audit comes under Shared Audits section in left panel.
+The default audit comes under the Shared Audits section in the left panel.
 Any user-defined audit will be under My audits.